-Last, we evaluate the efficiency of all schemes in networking devices, using simulations with real-life traces and hash functions.
+Last, we evaluate all schemes using simulations.
 We show that this method can reduce the false positive rate of the original CBF by up to an order of magnitude, or alternatively reduce the memory requirements for a requested false positive rate by 33%.